dslaborg/germeval2024/README.md

 ## Model Testing
 The Notebooks `3_st1_model_testing.ipynb` and `3_st2_model_testing.ipynb` use the models produced by the grid search to evaluate their scoring int Subtask 1 and Subtask 2 on the Validation set.
-This will only work reliable, if neither or both of preprocessing and grid search have been executed on the same machine.
-The reason for this is that preprocessing produces random results and if the validation set contains data known to the model the results will be significantly better.

 ## Submission
 To reproduce the Datasets that have been submitted to GermEval, execute the Notebooks starting with `4_submission_`.